exosite-garage/custom_widget_scripts/README.md

 Step 4: select the data source(s) you want to show.
 Step 5: hit 'Submit' and see your data on the widget.

 You can sign up for a free Portals account at https://portals.exosite.com to use the Custom Widget and these example scripts.

-**Release 2012-6-27**
-- initial version
+You can also use these to create custom Domain Widgets in your Exosite whitelabel subdomain >my company<.exosite.com.